2024-CMPU9010-GROUP-3/PROJECT/.github/issue_template/pull_request_template.md

 # Title (Replace `<Title>` with a descriptive title for the pull request)

-Fixes # (issue)

-## Description

-Replace this with a summary of the change.
+Fixes # (issue) Replace this with a summary of the change.
 Please also include relevant motivation and context.

 ## Type of change

-Please select the option that best describes the changes made:

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)